JWChin-Lab/Chi-Tv1.1/README.md

 * Genome ID - A genome identifier for the organism (although currently unused)

 Supplying synthetases to RS-ID requires this format also.

+For an example of formatting, see the file test_files/Vir_pro_synth.xlsx

 ### Identitying synthetases to test using RS-ID